Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Male circumcision, and female circumcision, for that matter, are very controversial subjects.
 Some religions require circumcision.
 However, there are no proven medical benefits to the procedure and significant drawbacks.
 It is now considered a cosmetic procedure and its routine performance is being phased out in many areas.
 The American Academy of Pediatrics no longer supports it.
 In Australia, public hospitals are no longer performing routine circumsions.

-Carefully consider your newborn baby care options, especially if you are birthing in a hospital.
+Carefully consider your newborn baby care options, especially if birthing in a hospital.
 Over 1 million healthy infants each year spent up to 3 days in the NICU for "observation" in the United States, with many unneeded interventions simply because the technology exists.
-If at any time you have questions about a procedure for your newborn, don't hesitate to ask questions.
-You are your child's first and foremost advocate - be the voice they lack as you choose what interventions are in their best interest.
+If at any time you have questions about a procedure for your newborn, don't hesitate to ask.
+You are your child's first and foremost advocate - be the voice they lack.

 Online Childbirth Classes